chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "No completion/variants provider for the attribute string in patch.object.", "PROJECT NOTE": "Extend completion/reference to handle patch.object second argument using target type members.", "NEW INSTRUCTION": "WHEN editing patch.object second argument string THEN implement completion offering target members" }

+[2025-12-28 22:15] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "restate plan",
+    "MISSING STEPS": "add tests, run tests",
+    "BOTTLENECK": "No tests executed to validate source-root-prefixed first-segment completions.", "PROJECT NOTE": "Leverage SourceRootPrefixProviderTest and MyPlatformTestCase to set source roots and assert unittest.patch completions starting with the source root.", "NEW INSTRUCTION": "WHEN altering patch completion or resolution THEN add tests for source-root-prefixed first-segment completions"
+}